-This post contains affiliate links which means if you click on a link and choose to make a purchase I may receive a commission at no additional cost to you.
+This post contains affiliate links which means if you click on a link and choose to make a purchase I will receive a commission at no additional cost to you.
 See our disclaimer for more information.Are you ready to start a blog?
 Well you are in the right place because blogging isn’t easy.
 It takes a lot of work and there are a lot of little tasks that you have to do that you just don’t realize.
 Because of this I have put together this helpful blogging blueprint to walk you through the necessary steps when starting a blog.
 Make sure you Pin and SAVE this post for later!
 Before we get started make sure you download your copy of my How to Start a Blog checklist.
 Use this checklist as you go through each of these steps to help you as you set up your blog.

 1) Decide on a topic for your blogIf you already know what you want to blog about then skip to the next step.
 Maybe you have a couple of ideas in mind, but you don’t know which one you should pick.
 Check out my post on how to choose a niche for your blog to learn more.
 In this step I also want you to think about how you are going to monetize your blog.
 Once you have decided on a topic it is a good idea to think about how you plan on making money from your blog and whether that topic is a good fit.
 Check out my post on how to make money online with your blog and consider the different ways you can make money with your blog.
 After reading that post I want you to think about the different ways you are planning on monetizing your blog.
 You may not be ready right away to do all of them, but it is a good idea to have a plan.
 The easiest way to start monetizing your blog is with affiliate marketing which we will discuss more when you start to create content for your blog.
 Check out my post on how to start affiliate marketing for beginners.
 Finally, before we get to then next step I want you to consider the goals you have for your blog.
 The first big goal is when you actually want to have your blog set up and ready.
 Choose a date and work through this guide to help you meet that goal.
 Learn more about how to set goals for your blog.